Characteristics of Effective Learning

 The physical development of children is encouraged with many opportunities for them to be active and interactive to improve their skills for coordination, control, manipulation and movement.
 They are supported in using their senses to learn about the world around them and to make connection between new information and what they already know.

-Our setting has a Forest School as well as an extensive woodwork area where they can challenge themselves in fine and gross motor skills, learn new skills and explore their creativity, in a natural environment.
+Our setting has Outdoor Learning as well as an extensive woodwork area where they can challenge themselves in fine and gross motor skills, learn new skills and explore their creativity, in a natural environment.
 Our setting is a healthy eating setting and hence children are supported in understanding the importance of physical activity and making healthy choices in relation to food.
 This is explained further in our Healthy Eating Policy.
 We also have toothbrushing facilities for children who attend all day, they are supervised brushing their teeth after lunch.

 Literacy